GrainLearning/grainLearning/README.md

 This will store the slurm logs and the information of the weights and biases sweep, and create a `wandb` folder containing all the wandb output.

+It will use a quarter of a node in the fat partition, which has 32 cores, and so it will run 32 agents in parallel in the same sweep.

 ## Predicting

 In `predict.py` a sweep id is used to load the best model found in that sweep, and make predictions on test data.